Finite-dimensional differential-algebraic permutation groups: Definably primitive permutation groups in

-Finally, consider Case~4.
-As connectedness of $G$ rules out Cases~4(a)(i) and~4(b), see the discussion following Theorem~1.1 in~\cite{macpherson1995primitive}, we must be in Case~4(a)(ii), which says that $G$ has exactly two minimal definable normal subgroups $T_1$ and $T_2$, both simple, both acting regularly on $G/H$, and $B$ is the direct product of $T_1$ and $T_2$.
-We will again show that $G=B$ in this case, and this will suffice as each $T_i$ is definably isomorphic to the constant points of a (simple) linear algebraic group in the constants.
-Again, to show that $G=B$ we will show that $G/B$ is finite.
-Now, by maximality of $H$, and the fact that $B$ is normal in $G$, we have that $G=BH$, and hence $G/B$ is isomorphic to $H/(B\cap H)$.
-It therefore suffices to show that $H/(B\cap H)$ is finite.
-That is what we do.
+Finally, suppose we are in Case~(4) of Fact~\ref{fact:onanscott}.
+That is $G$ has exactly two minimal definable normal subgroups $T_1$ and $T_2$, both simple, both acting regularly on $G/H$, and $B$ is the direct product of $T_1$ and $T_2$.
+Moreover $C_G(T_1) = T_2$ and $C_G(T_2) = T_1$, thus $C_G(B)$ is trivial.
+We will again show that $G=B$, which will suffice as each $T_i$ is definably isomorphic to the constant points of a simple linear algebraic group in the constants.
+Again by connectedness of $G$, it is enough to show that $G/B$ is finite.